 Paragraphs IG2.47 to IG2.49 provide guidance for applying the requirements of note 26 of the Notes to the Balance Sheet format in Schedule 3 to the Regulations.
-They only apply to longterm insurance business.
+They are only relevant to long-term insurance business.

-- IG2.47 (SORP 190) The relevant provision for any contract shall not be less than the element of any surrender or transfer value which is calculated by reference to the relevant fund or funds or index. - IG2.48 (SORP 191) The net assets held to cover linked liabilities at the reporting date may differ from the technical provisions for linked liabilities.
-The reasons for any significant mismatching shall be disclosed.
-In practice this shall apply only to overseas companies included in consolidated financial statements because of the requirements of rule 3.1.57 of INSPRU. - IG2.49 (SORP 189) Where the technical provision for linked liabilities has regard to the timing of the tax obligation, the effect of this shall be excluded from the determination of deferred tax.
+- IG2.47 The relevant provision for any contract should not be less than the element of any surrender or transfer value which is calculated by reference to the relevant fund or funds or index. - IG2.48 The net assets held to cover linked liabilities at the reporting date may differ from the technical provisions for linked liabilities.
+The reasons for any significant mismatching should be disclosed.
+In practice this should apply only to overseas companies included in consolidated financial statements because of the requirements of rule 3.1.57 of INSPRU. - IG2.49 Where the technical provision for linked liabilities has regard to the timing of the tax obligation, the effect of this should be excluded from the determination of deferred tax.